 Important Phone Numbers:

-In restaurants a tip of about 10% is expected; it is not included in the bill.
-It is customary to take all the change first and then leave a tip.
+In restaurants a tip of about 10% is expected; it is not included in the bill but mentioned at the end of the bill.
+Normally, you're asked if you want to pay the amount with or without tip.
+It's not very usual leave a tip on the table.
 Gas station and parking attendants also expect a tip of 100 to 200 pesos, but cab drivers are not tipped.

 Due to the generally high hygienic standard there are no vaccinations required to travel to Chile.
 However, the following vaccinations are recommended: tetanus, diphteria, polio and hepatitis A, eventually hepatitis B in case of long-term stays.
 If you plan to travel through rural areas, you might want to get vaccination against rabies.